Spatio-temporal equilibrium thermodynamics of guided optical waves at positive and negative temperatures: Introduction

 \section{Introduction}

 There is a growing interest in studying quantum fluids of light with effective photon-photon interactions, which may be viewed as the photonic counterpart to atomic Bose gases \cite{carusotto13,bloch22,glorieux23,glorieux25,wrightNP22,ferraroAPX23}.
-The concept of fluid of light emerges from a mathematical mapping between the propagation of a light field through a nonlinear medium and the conservative temporal evolution of a quantum fluid of interacting photons~\cite{carusotto15}.
+The concept of fluid of light emerges from a mathematical mapping between the propagation of a light field through a nonlinear medium and the conservative temporal evolution of a quantum fluid of interacting photons~\cite{larre15}.
 Such propagating fluids of light have been used to explore a wide range of intriguing phenomena, e.g., the generation of superfluid Bogoliubov sound waves \cite{fontaine18,michel18}, complex vortex dynamics \cite{fleischerBKT,michel21,glorieux23b,congy24,pavloff25}, binary fluids~\cite{Piekarski25}, spin-orbit coupled fluids~\cite{martone21,martone23}, analogue gravity and cosmology \cite{segev15,braidotti22,marcucci19,roger16,marino19,shah23}, turbulence cascades regimes \cite{ferreira22,rasooli23}, or the dynamical formation of prethermalized equilibrium states \cite{berges04,larre16,abuzarli22,glorieux22}.

-Among the physical phenomena associated with the propagation of fluids of light, we would like to highlight that full three-dimensional (3D) quantum thermalization and photon condensation have been predicted in a bulk Kerr medium since 2016 \cite{chiocchetta16}.
-However, because collisional scattering effects are exceedingly rare in the quantum regime, these effects were also anticipated to typically require prohibitively long propagation lengths in standard media.
-The situation is much different for classical fields, for which thermalization and condensation are accelerated and eventually made possible in realistic configurations by bosonic stimulation effects~\cite{davis01,PRL05,blakie08,krstulovic11,nazarenko11,PR14}.
-Note that these works are to be contrasted to the various forms of non-equilibrium condensation that have been studied in driven-dissipative cavity configurations~\cite{bloch22}, either in the genuine quantum Bose-Einstein (BE) regime \cite{weitz10,weitz10b,weitz16,nyman18,barland21,fischer19,fischer21} or in the classical regime \cite{conti08,PRA11b,berloff13,weill10,turitsyn12,turitsyn15,fratalocchi15,PRA15}.
-As the steady-state is determined by a dynamical balance of gain and losses, the system does not necessarily tend to a thermal equilibrium condition but may keep displaying peculiar non-equilibrium features~\cite{bloch22}.
+Among the physical phenomena associated with the propagation of fluids of light, full three-dimensional (3D) quantum thermalization to a Bose-Einstein (BE) distribution and photon condensation have been predicted for bulk Kerr media since 2016 \cite{chiocchetta16}.
+However, because collisional scattering processes between single photons are exceedingly rare in standard media, these effects were also anticipated to typically require prohibitively long propagation lengths.
+The situation is much different for classical fields, for which thermalization and condensation are anticipated to be dramatically accelerated by bosonic stimulation effects~\cite{davis01,PRL05,blakie08,krstulovic11,nazarenko11,PR14}.